Over Rs1b looted through ATMs’ skimming

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Federal Investigation Agency (FIA) has initiated crackdown against skimmers, active in drawing cash from ATMs by using expertise in computer technology, reliable sources told The News.
+ISLAMABAD: Federal Investigation Agency (FIA) has initiated crackdown on skimmers, active in drawing cash from ATMs by using expertise in computer technology, reliable sources told The News.

 The Cybre Crime Wing has arrested two young men on information provided by an officer of operational department of a bank, the sources said.